-This document is intended for asset owners and product suppliers who wish to improve the security maturity of their organization.
-The IoT Security Maturity Model (SMM) provides a detailed model and approach for achieving a good fit of security governance, technology and operations to meet business needs.
+This document is intended for asset owners, product suppliers and service providers who wish to improve the security maturity of their organization.
+The IoT Security Maturity Model (SMM)1 provides a detailed model and approach for achieving a good fit of security governance, technology and operations to meet business needs.

 For asset owners, the scope of the SMM is the organization responsible for the operational technology (OT) environment, especially industrial automation and control systems (IACS) in a variety of industries, including manufacturing, utilities such as electricity, water and gas, transportation systems and building systems.
-We provide a way to relate the detailed guidance in 62443-2-1, 62443-3-3, and 62443-4-2 with SMM practices and comprehensiveness levels.
-We provide guidance on relating 62443-2-4 with SMM, for support to be expected by service providers for integration and maintenance as well as relating 62443-4-1 with SMM for support to be expected by product suppliers, making it easier for asset owners to address gaps in their security maturity.
+We provide a way to relate the detailed guidance in 62443-2-1,2 62443-3-3,3 and 62443-4-24 with SMM practices and comprehensiveness levels.
+We provide guidance on relating 62443-2-45 with SMM, for support to be expected by service providers for integration and maintenance as well as relating 62443-4-16 with SMM for support to be expected by product suppliers, making it easier for asset owners to address gaps in their security maturity.